trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 23, 2021 \[Medium\] Bloom Filter
+---
+> **Question:**  Implement a data structure which carries out the following operations without resizing the underlying array:
+>
+> - `add(value)`: Add a value to the set of values.
+> - `check(value)`: Check whether a value is in the set.
+>
+> **Note:** The check method may return occasional false positives (in other words, incorrectly identifying an element as part of the set), but should always correctly identify a true element.
+In other words, a query returns either "possibly in set" or "definitely not in set."
+>
+> **Background:** Suppose you are creating an account on a website, you want to enter a cool username, you entered it and got a message, “Username is already taken”.
+You added your birth date along username, still no luck.
+Now you have added your university roll number also, still got “Username is already taken”.
+It’s really frustrating, isn’t it?
+But have you ever thought how quickly the website check availability of username by searching millions of username registered with it.
+That is exactly when above data structure comes into play.

 ### Apr 22, 2021  LC 796 \[Easy\] Shift-Equivalent Strings
 ---
 > **Question:** Given two strings A and B, return whether or not A can be shifted some number of times to get B.